joaormorais/ISEC-PWEB-Rental4You/README.md

 ● Public area - unauthenticated users;

-● Customer area - registered users with a customer profile;
+● Client area - registered users with a client profile;

 ● Employee area of a rental company - registered users with an employee profile and associated to one or more companies;